Natural Life Cycle

 The good news is, it’s likely that this plant is just losing its blooms as a part of its natural life cycle!
-A well-tended anthurium blooms all year round in approximately 3-month intervals, so you could just be in-between blooms.
+A well-tended anthurium blooms all year round in approximately 3-month intervals, so your plant could be in-between blooms.
 However, this tropical plant can also be temperamental if not tended properly, and if your plant’s flowers and leaves are fading or wilting you may need to make some changes.

 To encourage healthy growth, cut them off any wilting or browning flowers with sharp shears to ensure the plant devotes more energy to retaining its healthy flowers.
 If your plant’s health continues deteriorating, here are some of the common reasons why your anthurium is losing flowers, and how to help it recover.

-Overwatering or Underwatering Your Anthurium
+Overwatering or Underwatering

-Improper Light Conditions For Your Anthurium
+Improper Light Conditions

 Your Anthurium loves a humid environment, so misting daily can help your plant recover.
 Use a pebble tray or a humidifier during the winter months when the air tends to be much drier.